OpenCageData/python-opencage-geocoder/README.md

     results = await geocoder.geocode_async(address)
 ```

-For a more complete example and links to futher tutorials on asycronous IO see
+For a more complete example and links to futher tutorials on asyncronous IO see
 `batch.py` in the `examples` directory.

 ### Exceptions

 If anything goes wrong, then an exception will be raised:

- * ``InvalidInputError`` for non-unicode query strings
+ * `InvalidInputError` for non-unicode query strings
+ * `NotAuthorizedError` if API key is missing, invalid syntax or disabled
+ * `ForbiddenError` API key is blocked or suspended
+ * `RateLimitExceededError` if you go past your rate limit
- * ``UnknownError`` if there's some problem with the API (bad results, 500 status code, etc)
+ * `UnknownError` if there's some problem with the API (bad results, 500 status code, etc)
- * ``RateLimitExceededError`` if you go past your rate limit

 ## Copyright & License